isomerpages/nlb-sure/_nodes-at-parks/1-nodes-intro.md

-Due to popular demand, the Nodes at Parks: Sustainability Showcase will be extending its run in the following locations:
+Due to popular demand, the Nodes at Parks: Sustainability Showcase will be extending its run in the following location:

-1) **Changi General Hospital** Main Building atrium: 27 February to 13 March 2023, Integrated Building atrium: 14 to 22 March 2023

-2) **Plaza Singapura** Near Oldham Lane Entrance: 24 March to 13 April 2023
+- **The Centrepoint** Level 1 Atrium, Facing Watsons: 19 May to 2 July 2023

 Look out for it and scan the QR codes to read more about the different perspectives of Sustainability issues!